Hybrid-propellant rocket: Universities

-University of Brasilia's Hybrid Team has extensive research in paraffin wax / N2O hybrids having already made more than 50 tests fires.
-Hybrid Team is currently working liquefied propellant, numeric optimization and rocket design.
-Nowadays the rocket design team, called Capital Rocket Team, is developing high power hybrid rockets and researching about some additives.
-The Chemical Propulsion Laboratory has already made some researches and is developing the motor for SARA platform.
+The University of Brasilia's (UnB) Hybrid Rocket Team initiated their endeavors in 1999 within the Faculty of Technology, marking the pioneering institution in the Southern Hemisphere to engage with hybrid rockets.
+Over time, the team has achieved notable milestones, encompassing the creation of various sounding rockets and hybrid rocket engines.
+Presently, the team is known as the Chemical Propulsion Laboratory (CPL) and is situated at Campus UnB Gama.
+CPL has made significant strides in the advancement of critical hybrid engine technologies.
+This includes the development of a modular 1 kN hybrid rocket engine for the SARA platform, an innovative methane-oxygen gas-torch ignition system, an efficient oxidizer feed system, precision flow control valves, and thrust vector control mechanisms tailored for hybrid engines.
+Additionally, they've achieved a breakthrough with a 3D-printed, actively cooled hybrid rocket engine.
+Furthermore, the Laboratory is actively engaged in diverse areas of research and development, with current projects spanning the formulation of hybrid engine fuels using paraffin wax and N2O, numerical simulations, optimization techniques, and rocket design.
+CPL collaborates extensively with governmental agencies, private investors, and other educational institutions, including FAPDF, FAPESP, CNPq, and AEB.
+A notable collaborative effort includes the Capital Rocket Team (CRT), a group of students from UnB, who are currently partnering with CPL to develop hybrid sounding rockets.
+In a remarkable achievement, CRT clinched the top spot in the 2022 Latin American Space Challenge (LASC).

-University of California, Los Angeles's student-run "Rocket Project at UCLA" launches hybrid propulsion rockets utilizing nitrous oxide as an oxidizer and HTPB as the fuel.
+University of California, Los Angeles's student-run "Rocket Project at UCLA" launches hybrid propulsion rockets using nitrous oxide as an oxidizer and HTPB as the fuel.
 They are currently in the development process of their fifth student-built hybrid rocket engine.

 University of Toronto's student-run "University of Toronto Aerospace Team", designs and builds hybrid engine powered rockets.
 They are currently constructing a new engine testing facility at the University of Toronto Institute for Aerospace Studies, and are working towards breaking the Canadian amateur rocketry altitude record with their new rocket, Defiance MKIII, currently under rigorous testing.
 Defiance MK III's engine, QUASAR, is a Nitrous-Paraffin hybrid engine, capable of producing 7 kN of thrust for a period of 9 seconds.

 In 2016, Pakistan's DHA Suffa University successfully developed Raheel-1, hybrid rocket engines in 1 kN class, using paraffin wax and liquid oxygen, thereby becoming the first university run rocket research program in the country.
 In India, Birla Institute of Technology, Mesra Space engineering and rocketry department has been working on Hybrid Projects with various fuels and oxidizers.